java-to-kotlin/java-to-kotlin.github.io/reviews.md

 >
 > Highly recommended
 >
-> Andrew Farrell Reviewed in the United Kingdom on October 8, 2021
+> —Andrew Farrell Reviewed in the United Kingdom on October 8, 2021

 > ⭐️⭐️⭐️⭐️⭐️ Valuable